apache/superset/CONTRIBUTING.md

 - If there are changes required, state clearly what needs to be done before the PR can be approved.
 - If you are asked to update your pull request with some changes there's no need to create a new one.
 Push your changes to the same branch.
 - The committers reserve the right to reject any PR and in some cases may request the author to file an issue.

+#### Test Environments

+- Members of the Apache GitHub org can launch an ephemeral test environment directly on a pull request by creating a comment containing (only) the command `/testenv up`
+- A comment will be created by the workflow script with the address and login information for the ephemeral environment.
+- Test environments may be created once the Docker build CI workflow for the PR has completed successfully.
+- Running test environments will be shutdown upon closing the pull request.

 #### Merging